Home

 Setup

 The two parties engaged in the protocol are called the client and the server.
-The client is also called the initiator, because it creates and sends the first message in the protocol.
+The client is sometimes also called the initiator, because it creates and sends the first message in the protocol.

 Each party should begin by sorting their records in ascending order by timestamp.
 If the timestamps are equivalent, records should be sorted lexically by their IDs.
 This sorted array and contiguous slices of it are called ranges.